aplus-framework/http-client/guide/index.rst

 Headers can be passed via the header set methods.

-Below we see an example using string and a constant of the Header class:
+Below we see an example using string and a constant of the RequestHeader class:

 .. code-block:: php

-    use Framework\HTTP\Header;
+    use Framework\HTTP\RequestHeader;

     $request->setHeader('Content-Type', 'application/json'); // static
-    $request->setHeader(Header::CONTENT_TYPE, 'application/json'); // static
+    $request->setHeader(RequestHeader::CONTENT_TYPE, 'application/json'); // static

 To set the Content-Type it is possible to use a method for this: